polkadot-fellows/xcm-format/README.md

 Kind: *Instruction*

-## **6** `MultiAsset`: Universal Asset Identifiers
+## **6** Universal Asset Identifiers

-*Note on versioning:* This is the `MultiAsset` as used in XCM version 0.
-If `MultiAsset` is used outside of an XCM message, then it should be placed inside a versioned container `VersionedMultiAsset`, exactly analagous to how `Xcm` is placed inside `VersionedXcm`.
+*Note on versioning:* This describes the `MultiAsset` as used in XCM version of this document, and its version is strictly implied by the XCM it is used within.
+If it is necessary to form a `MultiAsset` value is used _outside_ of an XCM (where its version cannot be inferred) then the version-aware `VersionedMultiAsset` should be used instead, exactly analogous to how `Xcm` relates to `VersionedXcm`.

 ### Description

-A `MultiAsset` is a single, general identifier for an asset.
+A `MultiAsset` is a general identifier for an asset.
+It may represent both fungible and non-fungible assets, and in the case of a fungible asset, it represents some defined amount of the asset.

-It may represent both fungible and non-fungible assets.
-A single `MultiAsset` value may only be used to represent a single asset class, so it tends to be used within a `Vec`.
+Since a `MultiAsset` value may only be used to represent a single asset, there is a `MultiAssets` type which represents a set of different assets.
+Sometimes it is needed to express a pattern over the universe of assets; for this purpose there is `WildMultiAsset`, which allows for "wildcard" matching.
+Finally, there is often occasion to provide a "selector", which might be a general pattern or a set of concrete assets, and for this there is `MultiAssetFilter`.

-There are `MultiAsset` values which imply some sort of wildcard matching; this may or may not be allowed by the interpreting context.
+Fungible assets are identified by a _class_ together with an amount of the asset, the number of units of the asset class that the asset value represents.
+Non-fungible assets are necessarily unique, so need no _amount_, but this is replaced with an identifier for the asset instance, allowing for multiple unique assets within the same overall class.

 Assets classes may be identified in one of two ways: either an abstract identifier or a concrete identifier.
-A single asset may be referenced from multiple asset identifiers, though will tend to have only a single *preferred* identifier.
+A single asset may be referenced from multiple asset identifiers, though will tend to have only a single *canonical* concrete identifier.

 #### Abstract identifiers

 Abstract identifiers are absolute identifiers that represent a notional asset which can exist within multiple consensus systems.
 These tend to be simpler to deal with since their broad meaning is unchanged regardless stay of the consensus system in which it is interpreted.

 However, in the attempt to provide uniformity across consensus systems, they may conflate different instantiations of some notional asset (e.g. the reserve asset and a local reserve-backed derivative of it) under the same name, leading to confusion.
 It also implies that one notional asset is accounted for locally in only one way.
-This may not be the case, e.g. where there are multiple bridge instances each providing a bridged "BTC" token yet none being fungible between the others.
+This may not be the case, e.g. where there are multiple bridge instances each providing a bridged "BTC" token yet none being fungible with the others.

 Since they are meant to be absolute and universal, a global registry is needed to ensure that name collisions do not occur.